Eternal Wall

 Andy Street CBE, Mayor of the West Midlands

-The massive architectural sculpture will celebrate and preserve the UK’s rich Christian heritage and be a holding home for testimonies of answered prayers not only submitted by people from around the country, but also discovered by historians, highlighting answered prayer going back as far as thirteen centuries ago in 600 AD.
+The massive architectural sculpture will celebrate and preserve the UK’s rich Christian heritage and be a holding home for testimonies of answered prayers, not only submitted by people from around the country, but also discovered by historians, highlighting answered prayer going back as far as 600 AD.

 “We want to celebrate and remember all the prayers that God has answered for individuals throughout our nation’s history.
 Our hope is that this will be a piece of art that provokes discussion, and that when people visit the Eternal Wall of Answered Prayer and interact with the one million testimonies, they will see a small glimpse of God’s character.
 We expect that this will have a significant impact on our nation.